torden/go-mdbm/README.md

 - Go-mdbm is a Go(golang,go-lang) bind to [Yahoo!
 MDBM C API](https://github.com/yahoo/mdbm).
 - MDBM is a super-fast memory-mapped key/value store.
+- MDBM is an ndbm work-alike hashed database library based on sdbm which is based on Per-Aake Larson’s Dynamic Hashing algorithms.
+- MDBM is a high-performance, memory-mapped hash database similar to the homegrown libhash.
+- The records stored in a mdbm database may have keys and values of arbitrary and variable lengths.

 [![Build Status](https://travis-ci.org/torden/go-mdbm.svg?branch=master)](https://travis-ci.org/torden/go-mdbm)
 [![Go Report Card](https://goreportcard.com/badge/github.com/torden/go-mdbm)](https://goreportcard.com/report/github.com/torden/go-mdbm)